4RCZ1/weather_app/README.md

 ### `src/Modules/TimeFetcher.tsx`

 This module fetches and handles time-related data such as sunrise, sunset, moon phase, and moon illumination.
-It uses the `axios` library to make a GET request to the weather API.
+It uses the `axios` library to make a GET request to the weather API, it should also use its own class in the future for better separation of concerns.
 The fetched data is then set to the state and used to render the `DayNightCycle` component.

 ### `src/Modules/WeatherDetails.tsx`

 This module fetches and handles weather data such as temperature, wind speed, weather type, humidity, pressure, and cloud coverage.
-It uses the `axios` library to make a GET request to the weather API.
+It uses the `WeatherAPI` class from `src/Services/WeatherAPI.ts` to fetch the weather data.
 The fetched data is then set to the state and used to render various components like `Temperature`, `Wind`, `Type`, `Details`, and `TimeFetcher`.

 ### `src/index.tsx`